efsalvarenga/CV/index.md

 Currently **leading a team of 6 analysts and data scientists**, developing advanced analytics projects for exploration, new business development, subsurface and wells.
 Our current strategy focuses on maturing proof of concepts into analytics and data science products, with appropriate governance and security.
 - Responsible for the global delivery of a multi-disciplinary analytics portfolio of $60m in Oceania, Europe and Americas.
-- Individually I have worked on the following projects:
+- Individually I have contributed to the following projects:
-  - AutoSum: which is **building cutting edge surrogate modelling [applications](https://rconnect.selfservice.shell.ai/AutoSum/)** (the team [earned the Shell.ai _Code Master_ award](https://www.linkedin.com/posts/alisa-cl-choong-73915489_improving-business-decisions-and-accelerating-activity-6724646702415921152-QhA0/));
+  - AutoSum: building **[cutting edge surrogate modelling applications](https://rconnect.selfservice.shell.ai/AutoSum/)** for uncertainty evaluation, with rNPV at $100m;
-  - SIE Analytics, delivering a data augmentation process and tool for Pre-salt's gas export system (which connects 20 FPSOs and has a capacity of 40mln cubic meters of gas);
+  - SIE Analytics: delivering a data augmentation process and tool for Pre-salt's gas export system (which connects 20 FPSOs and has a capacity of 40mln cubic meters of gas);
 - Technical advisor and steering committee member with focus on **early productisation for two Shell R&D contracts in Brazil**.
 I am responsible for facilitating industry and academia engagements in a technical level, supporting innovative technology adoption.
-- Recognised with Performance Shares for the year 2020.

 __Advanced Analytics Analyst - WRFM__ | Shell Information Data & Analytics